mahmoudsajjadi/ML_Interview_Prep/Resources/materials/summery/Introduction_to_Machine_Learning_Interviews_Book.md

 ---

-# Summary: 4.1 How long do I need for my job search?
+# 4.1 How long do I need for my job search?

 ## Overview
 The job search process for machine learning roles is long, stressful, and varies by location.
 This summary provides a practical timeline and resources to prepare effectively.